pagesjaunes/nlp-bo-ui-kit/README.md

 ![](/src/example/example-readonly.png)

-### Reconciliation :
+### Reconciliation

 There is a system of reconciliation in the code when describing a prelabelling.

+It is meant to find the accurate labelling of a given expression in the sentence.

+This feature is present because the prelabelling can sometimes be wrong and thus we will lose the information, like when the case, accentuation or spacing isn't preserved or when there are typing errors in the labelled expression.

-It means that if the expression passed isn't exactly matching the sentence (for example: case-sensitive, special chars, typing errors, spaces or dashes bad fit) or if the indexes are indicated but slightly shifted, a fuzzy-search of the expression in the sentence occurs to rematch it and obtain accurate data for the labelling.
+To solve this, a fuzzy-search of the labelled expression is performed in the sentence to rematch the accurate data for the labelling.

-*(Ex: if the sentence is **"Médecin à Saint-Martin"** and the prelabelling specifies a label "ou" on the expression **"saintmartin"** the reconciliation will match the part of the sentence **"Saint-Martin"** as the accurate data.)*
+*(Ex: if the sentence is **"Médecin à Saint-Martin"** and the prelabelling specifies a labelling on the expression **"saintmartin"** the reconciliation will match the part of the sentence **"Saint-Martin"** as the accurate data.)*

- There is a set of Jest tests written for this part of the code.
-They are located in the subfolder `tests/` and can be run with the command `npm run test` or `yarn start`.

 ## Example

-The `index.tsx` and `example/` folder contain an example project.
+An example project can be rendered with the `index.tsx` file and the `example/` subfolder.

 ![](/src/example/example-full.png)

-The scripts for the project can be managed with *npm* or *yarn*.
+The scripts for this project can be managed with [npm](https://www.npmjs.com/) or [yarn](https://yarnpkg.com/).

 You will first need to install the dependencies with `npm i` or `yarn install`.